Group members

 Alex Kiar (BESc/HBA 2018; USRA 2016)

 Alex’s research involved the use of clustering algorithms to analyze a multi-wavelength astronomical catalog of point sources in a nearby galaxy.
 The paper from this research is here.
-He is associate analyst at Mastercard Advisors.
+For more about Alex, see his LinkedIn.

 Sachi Elkerton (BSc 2017)

 Sachi’s thesis research was on mass-losing dusty stars in nearby dwarf galaxies.
-Sachi is currently a fraud detection analyst at RBC.
+For more about Sachi see her LinkedIn

 Neven, Pauline and Sahar on Convocation day, fall 2016